 Brief developmental age chart for soccer

-Ages 7-8 will get kids ahead for sure, especially if the player commits to private or small group soccer training.
+Ages 7-8 will get kids ahead for sure, especially if the player commits to private, small group soccer training or practicing at home on the right things.
 But don’t think this has to be a year round commitment at this age.
 Just if you have the time and money and know that your player really loves soccer.
 Kids that I have seen that go strong on outside club training at ages 6, 7 & 8 get way ahead technically.
 Most kids who do this year round are the players who love soccer more than any other sport.

 Ages 9-10 is the age where they get ready to play select.
 This means that out of all the ages, this is the age where parents know it’s serious.
 You start to see more competition and realize that there are some amazing players at this age.
 If money and time are not an issue, then get your 9 or 10 year old some skills at least 6 months out of the year.
 Kids I have seen start private or small group from age 10-13 are solid and not burned out.
 Or at least not the kids I have trained.